skatejs/skatejs/docs/src/index.md

 The component lifecycle consists of three callbacks:

-1. `ready` Called before the element is displayed.
+1. `created` Called before the element is displayed.
-2. `insert` Called after the element is displayed.
+2. `attached` Called after the element is displayed.
-3. `remove` Called after the element is removed.
+3. `detached` Called after the element is removed.

-The `ready` callback gets triggered before the element is shown and is only ever fired once.
-Without full web-component support, we can only emulate the `ready` callback to ensure the element is hidden.
+The `created` callback gets triggered before the element is shown and is only ever fired once.
+Without full web-component support, we can only emulate the `created` callback to ensure the element is hidden.
 For more information see [Preventing FOUC](#preventing-fouc).
-The `insert` and `remove` callbacks are fired each time the element is attached and detached from the DOM, which can happen multiple times.
+The `attached` and `detached` callbacks are fired each time the element is attached and detached from the DOM, which can happen multiple times.